 Yoga at a brewery

 What better motivation for a workout than a frosty beer?
-That's why yoga classes at breweries have become the hot new thing in Dallas-Fort Worth.
+That's why yoga classes at breweries have become the hot thing in Dallas-Fort Worth.
 These classes are a great way to try new suds or a new sport, and because they're geared toward a wide demographic, it's OK to be a novice in one respect or the other.
 Local breweries including Community Beer Co., Legal Draft Brewing Co., Rabbit Hole Brewing and Collective Brewing Project, host yoga on a monthly basis.

 Craft Beer Cellar

-This new bar in East Dallas satisfies both seasoned and newly ordained beer nerds.
+This bar in East Dallas satisfies both seasoned and newly ordained beer nerds.
 Craft Beer Cellar is primarily a retail shop, but it also has a small bar where it serves draft beer and fills growlers.
 Adventurous drinkers, opt for the 5-ounce pours so you can try a little bit of everything and discuss with the bartender.
 You're also welcome to peruse the more than 600 different beers on shelves and in refrigerators.
 Find something you like in a bottle?
 Drink it at the bar for an extra $2 corking fee.

 - 6342 Gaston Ave., Dallas